gabbyevaristo/barrl/README.md

 Never wait for a bartender again

 ## How to build a Barrl
-An inventory of all the required hardware and the cost to build a Barrl unit can be found [here](https://docs.google.com/spreadsheets/u/1/d/1oeld_4YFFCOyfyVn-yoKrc7Vv1LyA8GUgOt9WdFAWWM/edit#gid=0).
+An inventory of all the required hardware and the cost to build a Barrl unit can be found [here.](https://docs.google.com/spreadsheets/u/1/d/1oeld_4YFFCOyfyVn-yoKrc7Vv1LyA8GUgOt9WdFAWWM/edit#gid=0).

 ## Required Software
-To run a Barrl instance you will need:
+To run a Barrl instance, you will need:
 - [Python](https://www.python.org/downloads/)
 - [Pip](https://pip.pypa.io/en/stable/installing/)